dartmouth-cs52-19S/workshop-graphql-workshop/README.md

 }
 ```

-### That's it!
+#### That's it!
 At this point, you've learned how to explore a GraphQL API through introspection, form some really efficient nested queries, and use a few simple mutations.

+### Setting up Apollo

 ## Summary / What you Learned

+* [ ] How to explore a GraphQL API through introspection
-* [ ] can be checkboxes
+* [ ] How to form GraphQL queries and mutations
+* [ ] How to integrate Apollo to make use of GraphQL in your React apps

 ## Reflection